EOR

 What are the Mistakes to Avoid in Background Checks ?

-Conducting accurate pre-employment background checks in India is essential, but errors in execution can lead to compliance issues, data risks, and loss of candidate trust.
+Conducting pre-employment background checks in India is essential, but errors in execution can lead to compliance issues, data risks, and loss of candidate trust.
 Employers should be mindful of the following common mistakes.

-1. Initiating checks without employee consent
+1. Initiating checks without written consent

 2. Collecting excessive or irrelevant data

-3. Overlooking data security and ISO 27001 compliance
+3. Overlooking data security best practices

 4. Choosing unreliable background check providers

 Selecting vendors without strong compliance and data protection standards can compromise accuracy and legality.
+Prioritize providers that follow Indian data protection laws, use verified and up-to-date data sources, and maintain robust security controls.

 How EORs Simplify Background Checks in India